Skip to Content

 Yellow Streaks Could Be Caused By Cigarette Smoke

-If your neighbor’s cigarette smoke has been contaminating your bathroom for years because they are trying to hide their habit from a roommate, significant other, or landlord, there could be some residue left on the walls.
+If your neighbor’s cigarette smoke has been contaminating your bathroom for years, for example, if they are trying to hide their habit from a roommate, significant other, or landlord, there could be some residue left on the walls.
 This residue will turn yellow once water condensates on the walls.

 Sources